-- 1.1(a) Diversification of agricultural production & markets (niche markets and agri-processing) - 1.1(b) Development, implementation and monitoring of new models to support the development of emerging commercial farmers and promote commercial agricultural ventures (for both small-holder and large-scale) (Radical Socio-economic Transformation Model). - 1.1(c) Efficient maintenance and expansion of appropriately scaled irrigation schemes. - 1.1(d) Appropriate protection and rehabilitation of agricultural resources. - 1.1(e) Expedite the resolution of unresolved land claims and restitution projects. - 1.1(f) Support, monitor and evaluate progress on agri-villages and agri-parks including related services and infrastructure requirements to deliver their intended impacts. - 1.1. (g) Revitalization of the agro-processing value chain through the beneficiation of particular agricultural products, as defined by the Industrial and Agricultural Policy Action Plans. - 1.1(h) Revitalise extension service to provide support to commercial agriculture
+- 1.1(a) Diversification of agricultural production and markets (niche markets and agri-processing). - 1.1(b) Revitalization of the agro-processing value chain through the beneficiation of particular agricultural products, as defined by the Industrial and Agricultural Policy Action Plans. - 1.1(c) Development, implementation and monitoring of new models to support the development of emerging commercial farmers and promote commercial agricultural ventures (for both small-holder and large-scale) (Radical Socio-economic Transformation Model). - 1.1(d) Efficient maintenance and expansion of appropriately scaled irrigation schemes. - 1.1(e) Appropriate protection and rehabilitation of agricultural resources. - 1.1(f) Expedite the resolution of unresolved land claims and restitution projects. - 1.1(g) Support, monitor and evaluate progress on agri-villages and agri-parks including related services and infrastructure requirements to deliver their intended impacts. - 1.1 (h) Revitalise extension service to provide support to commercial agriculture

-1.1(a) Diversification of agricultural production & markets (niche markets and agri-processing) and revitalization of the agro-processing value chain through the beneficiation of particular agricultural products, as defined by the Industrial and Agricultural Policy Action Plans
+1.1 (a) Diversification of agricultural production and markets (niche markets and agri-processing)

-- (i) Quantify number of hectares under various agricultural enterprises in the Province. - (ii) Quantify market opportunities and alternatives for provincially produced agricultural produce locally and abroad and within South Africa. - (iii) Invest in market access enhancing activities and business development for emerging and commercial farmers. - (iv) Quantify available opportunities for agro-processing in commodity value chains.
+- (i) Quantify number of hectares under various agricultural enterprises in the Province. - (ii) Quantify market opportunities and alternatives for provincially produced agricultural produce locally and abroad and within South Africa. - (iii) Invest in market access enhancing activities and business development for emerging and commercial farmers. - (iv) Quantify available opportunities for agro-processing in commodity value chains